Gigi Hadid Shares New Pic of Zayn Malik Bonding With Daughter Khai on Father's Day - E! Online

 The sweetest daddy-daughter moment.

-On Father's Day 2022, Gigi Hadid shared a rare photo on her Instagram Stories of daughter Khai spending quality time with her dad Zayn Malik.
+On Father's Day 2022, Gigi Hadid shared a rare photo on her Instagram Stories of 22-month-old daughter Khai spending quality time with her dad Zayn Malik.

 While neither of their faces are shown, the tattooed singer—who the supermodel sweetly calls "Khai's baba"—is seen sitting on the floor and coloring with the toddler.